Note: Program is subject to change.

 While high quality evidence regarding the safety and efficacy of such interventions is often lacking, patient values and goals of care often play a role in their decision to use such therapy and should be incorporated into patient discussions.
 During this presentation we will discuss factors which impact the use of CAM and how to address these during conversations with patients.
 We will also review evidence of commonly requested CAM therapies in patients with lymphoproliferative disorders and discuss how to navigate resources with credible information on these agents.

 - Describe the use of complementary-alternative medicine (CAM) in patients with a diagnosis of cancer, specifically CLL and lymphoma;

 - Discuss considerations and concerns regarding CAM use in patients with B-cell malignancies;

-- Review the evidence of commonly requested biologic CAM therapies in this patient population, including vitamin C, green tea (EGCG) and turmeric (curcumin); and
+- Analyze literature regarding the efficacy of commonly requested biologic CAM therapies for the treatment of lymphoproliferative disorders, including vitamin C, green tea (EGCG) and turmeric (curcumin); and

-- Discuss the importance of engaging in conversations regarding CAM with our patients and review methods to facilitate this dialogue.
+- Describe why it is important to engage in conversations regarding CAM use with patients and identify resources to help facilitate this dialogue.